Gladiator II: Plot

-Sixteen years after Marcus Aurelius's death, (Note: As depicted in Gladiator (2000)) Rome is ruled by the corrupt twin emperors Caracalla and Geta.
+Sixteen years after Marcus Aurelius's death, (Note: As depicted in Gladiator (2000)) Rome is ruled by the twin emperors Caracalla and Geta.
 In the North African kingdom of Numidia, Hanno lives with his wife, Arishat.
-The Roman army led by General Justus Acacius invades and conquers the kingdom, killing Arishat and enslaving Hanno and the other survivors.
+The Roman army led by General Justus Acacius invades and conquers the kingdom, killing Arishat and enslaving Hanno along with the other survivors.

 The enslaved people are taken to Ostia, where the Romans pit them against baboons to advertise them as potential gladiators.
 Hanno savagely kills one, impressing the stable master Macrinus, who promises Hanno an opportunity to kill Acacius if he wins enough fights in Rome.

-Acacius returns to Rome as a war hero.
+Meanwhile, Acacius returns to Rome as a war hero.
 Caracalla and Geta prepare gladiatorial games in the Colosseum to celebrate.
-Acacius asks for a break from war with his wife Lucilla, Aurelius' daughter, but the emperors refuse and plot to conquer Persia and India.
+Acacius asks for a break from war with his wife Lucilla, also Aurelius' daughter, but the emperors refuse and instead want him to join in their plans to conquer Persia and India respectively.

 Senator Thraex hosts a party for the emperors, featuring a gladiatorial duel.
 After Hanno wins, he recites a verse from Virgil's Aeneid, revealing his Roman education and raising Macrinus' suspicion.
 Acacius and Lucilla conspire with Thraex and Senator Gracchus to overthrow the emperors and restore the Republic.

-Hanno emulates the late legendary gladiator Maximus in the Colosseum to win fights.
-Lucilla realizes that Hanno is her son, Lucius Verus, whom she sent away as a child to protect him from rivals for the throne after her brother's death.
+Hanno emulates the legendary gladiator Maximus to defeat Glyceo the Destroyer and his black rhinoceros.
+Lucilla realizes that Hanno is actually her son Lucius Verus, whom she sent away as a child to protect him from rivals for the throne after the death of her evil brother Commodus.

 Lucilla visits Lucius and tries reconnecting with him, but he angrily rebuffs her, believing she had abandoned him.
 Lucilla reveals to Lucius that he is Maximus' son and tells him to use his father's strength to survive.
-During a naval battle in the Colosseum, Lucius leads the gladiators to victory and fires a crossbow at the spectating Acacius but fails to kill him.
+During a naval battle in the Colosseum, Lucius leads the gladiators to victory and fires a crossbow at Acacius, but fails to kill him.
+Lucius later befriends Ravi, the gladiators' physician who shows him the shrine to Maximus, which includes the latter's sword and armor.

-Ravi, the gladiators' physician, befriends Lucius and shows him the shrine to Maximus, which includes Maximus' sword and armor.
-Lucilla and Acacius conspire to free Lucius as part of their plot to dethrone the emperors.
+That night, Lucilla and Acacius conspire to free Lucius as part of their plot to dethrone the emperors.
 Thraex, who owes Macrinus money, informs him of the conspiracy; Lucilla and Acacius are arrested for treason.
 Macrinus advises the emperors to have Acacius killed in the Colosseum and arranges for Lucius to fight him.
 After a brief fight, Acacius surrenders to Lucius and professes his love for Lucilla and Maximus.
-Lucius refuses to execute Acacius, but the Praetorian Guard does so at the emperors' command, prompting the people to riot.
-When Macrinus questions Lucius' refusal to kill Acacius, Lucius argues that Rome can be a better place.
+Lucius refuses to execute Acacius, who is then killed when the Praetorian Guard fire multiple arrows at him at the emperors' command.
+However, Acacius' death ends up causing the people to riot.
+When Macrinus questions Lucius' refusal to kill Acacius, Lucius argues that Rome can be better.